vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 In the figures below, we have extracted PSD features from 8-channels in the occipital region of the brain as described in the model framework section.
 The figures show the brain-source processed data up to the ASR preprocessing stage, that is, the cleanest data in our dataset.
 </p>
 <p align="justify">
 In the left figure, we have the features corresponding to subject 1 (all trials) and in the figure to the right we have the features corresponding to subject 2 (all trials), both figures at a target SSVEP frequency of 8Hz.
-In some of them, we can observe the characteristic sharp increase in power peaks at the target frequency and their harmonics..
+In some of them, we can observe the characteristic sharp increase in power peaks at the target frequency and their harmonics.
 </p>
 <p align="center">
   <img src="/Figures/features/features.png">
 </p>
 <h3>7.2.2 Evaluation metrics considered</h3>

 ---